Khate Castillo

-Ana Alicia Hatrina "Khate" I. Castillo (born October 5, 1996) is a Filipina basketball player.
+Ana Alicia Hatrina "Khate" I. Castillo (born October 5, 1996) is a Filipina basketball player for the Batangas New Zealand Bluefire of the Women's Maharlika Pilipinas Basketball League (WMPBL).

 Education

 Khate Castillo attended the De La Salle University where she graduated with a degree in sports studies.

 Career

 College

 Castillo played for the DLSU Lady Archers under coach Cholo Villanueva.
 It was in 2013, when Castillo first became teammates with Camille Claro with the two becoming known as the "Splash Sisters".
 In UAAP Season 79, the pair helped La Salle reach the finals after a three year absence.

 Club

 Parañaque Lady Aces

 In 2019, Castillo along with Claro played for the Parañaque Lady Aces of the Women's National Basketball League of the Philippines (WNBL–Philippines).

 Glutagence Glow Boosters

 WNBL professionalized, and Castillo entered the 2021 draft Castillo was third overall-pick by the Glutagence Glow Boosters.
 Her teammate, Claro was selected as well by Glutagence.

 Glutagence advanced to the semifinals of the 2021 WNBL season.
 However, they were disqualified by the league after the team owners failed to pay the franchise fee.